mmt-benmillane/CarsUnlimited/README.md

 - Golang

 ## Docker Compose
 Docker compose is to be used for local dev testing.
-The compose files are aplit up between the master docker-compose.yml file which contains all services and dependencies to spin up the full service.
-There are individual compose files the spin up individual services plus their dependencies for testing in isolation.
+The compose files are split up between the master docker-compose.yml file which contains all services and dependencies to spin up the full service.
+There are individual compose files that spin up individual services and their dependencies, for testing in isolation.

+## Docker Build Cart API
+CD into the "src" directory and run command `docker build . -t {YOUR TAG HERE} -f CarsUnlimited.CartAPI/Dockerfile`

+## Docker Build Inventory API
+CD into the "src" directory and run command `docker build . -t {YOUR TAG HERE} -f CarsUnlimited.InventoryAPI/Dockerfile`

+## Docker Build Purchase API
+CD into the "src/CarsUnlimited-Purchase-API" directory and run command `docker build . -t {YOUR TAG HERE}`

 ## Useful Links